OpsLevel/helm-charts/charts/opslevel-agent/README.md

     containers: ".spec.template.spec | .containers + .initContainers | map(.image)"
     service: .metadata.annotations."opslevel.com/service" // (.metadata.namespace + "-service")
 ```

+> Note: this maps deployments and statefulsets to a new "runtime" component defined by you

 Read our [integration documentation](https://docs.opslevel.com/docs/mapping-integration-data-to-custom-properties#configuration) for further information on whats possible in these configuration settings.